Be more efficient

 33. Brush up on your horsey knowledge by visiting the Horse&Rider YouTube channel, where you’ll find loads of great videos with advice from the experts on how to improve your riding and management skills.
 Here are just five examples to get you inspired…

 • dealing with bargy horses with Emma Massingale

 • perfect plaiting with Claire and Robert Oliver

 • jumping on angles with Ernest Dillon

 • introducing your horse to water jumps with Lucinda Green

 Or download our app, where you can buy past issues or some of our standalone training series, such as gridwork with John Smart or training the young dressage horse with Dan Greenwood.
 You can find both of these and loads more at pocketmags.com

 Get away from things

 34. We spend a lot of time thinking about the fitness of our horses, but what about our own?
-Although it may be tempting to huddle up on the sofa on a cold, winter’s evening, challenge yourself to get active – join a Pilates or yoga class, or look back at our ‘Fit to ride’ series (starting in February 2016 Horse&Rider).
+Although it may be tempting to huddle up on the sofa on a cold, winter’s evening, challenge yourself to get active – join a Pilates or yoga class, or look back at our ‘Fit to ride’ series.
 Keep it up and you’ll soon see an improvement in your riding.
 If you’re struggling to find motivation, involve some friends from the yard so you can get fit together and have fun at the same time.

 35. If you’re struggling for time, consider getting a sharer to help you out.
 Try to find somebody through word of mouth or put an honest ad up in your local tack shop.
 Ask for references and arrange a trial period to make sure you’re happy with your potential sharer.
 A contract is also advisable so that your arrangement is in writing.
 Having a sharer can take the pressure off having to see your horse every evening and, as sharers normally pay a contribution towards upkeep, can ease the financial pressure, too.